jaf7/get-it-done/README.md

 A learning project TODO list app that aspires to be a clean, intuitive user experience.

 This began as a solution to Rithm School's [Intermediate Javascript](https://www.rithmschool.com/courses/intermediate-javascript) Events Exercises, Parts 3 and 4.
 I realized in part 4 that by using local storage I could immediately start learning to design an app that uses persistent storage.
 I'm beginning to learn SQL and will implement the next version with a database.
-Using local storage is for several reasons. <sup>[1](#f1)</sup> <sup>[2](#f2)</sup>
+Using local storage is insecure for several reasons. <sup>[1](#f1)</sup> <sup>[2](#f2)</sup>

 I'm using [Node School](https://nodeschool.io/) lessons and [The Node Beginner Book](https://www.nodebeginner.org/) as a guide, and building back-end functionality without using a framework such as Express.
 I want to begin to understand internals before using a framework like Express (I think this will facilitate better understanding / utilization of such frameworks.)
 The resulting looks different in approach to several tutorials I've come across.
 Time / practice / study will tell me what methods are best practices.